lcmchris/thesillyhome-container/README.md

   db_port:  Database port '3306'
   db_database:  Database name homeassistant
 	db_type:  Database type.
 Only {mariadb,postgres} is supported
  ha_options: All settings for connecting to homeassistant.
 These settings are only required for Homeassistant Container setup.
   ha_url: IP of your homeassistant
   ha_token: Long lived access token.
-See to create one.
 This is required for the Appdaemon.
-[How to generate long lived access token](https://www.atomicha.com/home-assistant-how-to-generate-long-lived-access-token-part-1/)
  ```

 See the [example config file](https://github.com/lcmchris/thesillyhome-container/blob/master/thesillyhome_src/data/config/options.json) for more details